johnsrd7/go-lists/README.md

 # GO ADTS
-Go Implementations for data structures.
+Go Implementations for data structures (both threadsafe and non-threadsafe).

+**Currently threadsafe is untested.
+Use at your own risk.**

 ## Data Structures
 - [Containers](#containers)